StelTheo73/thesis-docs/chapter-4/4-quantum-computing.md

 https://www.sharetechnote.com/html/QC/QuantumComputing_Gate_X.html

 Quantum gates are not physical systems like classical gates, but physical processes applied to quantum bits (qubits) and registers that change their state.
 Additionally, information does not pass through quantum gates as it does with classical gates, since they are not part of any physical circuit with conductors.
 The information remains within the quantum registers, and the gates act on them by rotating their state vectors.
-A quantum gate can be a laser pulse or a magnetic field. [@karafyllidis_book], [@wikipedia_quantum_computing]
+A quantum gate can be a laser pulse or a magnetic field. [@karafyllidis_book; @wikipedia_quantum_computing]

 Since quantum bits are vectors in Hilbert space, quantum gates must be operators in Hilbert space.
 However, not all operators in Hilbert space are suitable for representing quantum gates.
 For an operator to be characterized as a quantum gate, it must not change the length of the state vector, only its angle, and it must not change the values of the inner products between state vectors.
-Thus, only unitary operators can constitute quantum gates. [@karafyllidis_book], [@wikipedia_quantum_computing]
+Thus, only unitary operators can constitute quantum gates. [@karafyllidis_book; @wikipedia_quantum_computing]

-The table below presents some of the most well-known quantum gates and the effects of their actions.
+_Table 6.1_ presents some of the most well-known quantum gates and the effects of their actions.

 +-----------------------------------------------------+------------------------+----------------------------------+-----------------------------------------------------------------------------------------------------------------------------------+
 | Name(s)                                             | # of qubits            | Symbol(s)                        | Matrix                                                                                                                            |